EasyG0ing1/Voltage-Divider/readme.md

 And just like on the first form, you can copy those raw values to your clipboard in CSV format so that you can paste them into a spreadsheet for further analysis.

+I also added the compiled .jar file to the root so all you should need to do is run it using:

+>java -jar VoltageDivider.jar